He was almost a man grown, and he did not want Meera to think he was some weepy babe.

 Willie gave Steven a quick glance.
 “I remember once when I was just a kid, my father had to come see you, and he brought me along.
 I used to love to ride your little cable car.
 Him and you went inside to talk, but it was a nice day, so you let me play outside.
 I found Steven in the woods, playing with some poor sick mutt that had gotten past your fence.
 He was holding it down with his foot, and pulling off its legs, one by one, just ripping them out with his bare hands like a normal kid might pull petals off a flower.
 When I walked up…

 And remember, the books and the show are two very separate entities.
-I have not watched the most recent seasons, but I understand that the issue with the dagger was extremely rushed and not consistent within the show-world.
+I have not watched the most recent seasons since season five, but I understand that the issue with the dagger was extremely rushed and not consistent within the show-world.
 Apparently a video was made that brought to light all of the show reasoning… watch here.

 The real, canon version of the catspaw dagger is not the fancily decorated show version.
-No. Instead, the catspaw dagger is rather plain and not adorned with gold or jewels, etc. Just Valyrian steel and dragonbone.
+No. Instead, the catspaw dagger is rather plain and not adorned with gold or jewels, etc. Just Valyrian steel and dragonbone (which is black in color).
 A fire dagger used to try and “burn down” tree figure Bran, another fiery hand element in the story.
 Just as later Ramsay burns down Winterfell.
 During the Winterfell burning, Theon’s horse, Smiler, was burnt to death.
-This echoes Ygritte trying to burn/kill Jon by “feathering his horse” as he got away at Queenscrown, fire-man Rhaegar feathering tree-maiden Lyanna’s horse as she escaped as Knight of Laughing Tree, Cersei “burning” Eddard and the King’s decree after Robert died, and so on in ASOIAF with the fire-people burning down tree-people.
+This echoes Ygritte trying to burn/kill Jon by “feathering his horse” as he got away at Queenscrown, fire-man Rhaegar feathering tree-maiden Lyanna’s horse as she escaped as Knight of Laughing Tree, Cersei “burning” Eddard and the King’s decree after Robert died then Joffrey beheading Eddard, and so on in ASOIAF with the fire-people burning down tree-people.

 - A Game of Thrones – Catelyn III